Naicatchewenin First Nation

-The Naicatchewenin First Nation, also known as the Anishinaabeg of Nagaajiwanaang and formerly known as Northwest Bay First Nation, inhabited a region in Ontario that was cited in the Northwest Angle Treaty of 1873, also known as Treaty 3.
+Naicatchewenin First Nation, also known as Anishinaabeg of Nagaajiwanaang and formerly known as Northwest Bay First Nation, inhabited a region in Ontario that was cited in the Northwest Angle Treaty of 1873, also known as Treaty 3.
 Nagaajiwanaang is located approximately 60 km northwest of Fort Frances, with the community of Devlin 50 km to the south on Highway 11.
 The city of Thunder Bay lies 420 km to the east and Winnipeg is 450 km to the northwest.

 Name

 In the Ojibwe language, Nagaajiwanaang mean "At the place where the current is obstructed."

 Demographics

 As of February 2009, the First Nation had a registered population of 375 people, of whom 257 people live within their own Reserve.